saif86/Intro-to-C/README.md

 5. GPA Calculator:-
 Take the following inputs from user:
-i.	name
+*	name
-ii.	registration #
+*	registration #
-iii.	number of subjects
+*	number of subjects
-iv.	marks obtained in each subject
+*	marks obtained in each subject
-v.	name of all subjects
+*	name of all subjects
-vi.	credit hours of all subjects
+*	credit hours of all subjects
 Take these inputs for 5 users and calculate their GPA and display all the information on the screen.
 NOTE:-	number of subjects, name of all subjects & credit hours of all subjects will be same for all the students.
 So you will need to input these values for only once.
 Use structures, arrays & strings to write the code.

 6. Simple Calculator:-
 Make a simple calculator which is capable to perform following functions.
-i.
-Addition, subtraction, division, multiplication ii.	sin, cos, tan iii.
-Square root, square, x power y(where x is the number and y is its power).
+*	Addition, subtraction, division, multiplication
+*	sin, cos, tan
+*	Square root, square, x power y(where x is the number and y is its power).
 You are not allowed to use built-in functions for square root, square, x power y.

 7. Read a passage from file and perform the following functions:
-i.
-Convert all characters to lower/upper case ii.
-Convert the 1st character of the word to lower/upper case. iii.
-If after a full stop or comma, no space is provided(which is a error), then correct this error.
+*	Convert all characters to lower/upper case
+*	Convert the 1st character of the word to lower/upper case.
+*	If after a full stop or comma, no space is provided(which is a error), then correct this error.
 You are allowed to use any built-in function.

 8. Draw a Bar graph and line graph of the specification entered by user.
 All the drawing must be done by using putpixel( ) function.